How To Build Your Own Vape Coils: A Primer On Everything You Need To Know

 Fancy building your own vape coils?
 Good for you!
 Coil Building is the art in which you build your own coil put it in your RDA, RTA or RBA, wick it and thus create your own, bespoke coil.

 A LOT of vapers now do this.
-And the reasons why are myriad; some prefer the flavour, others enjoy the craft.
+And the reasons why are myriad; some prefer the flavor, others enjoy the craft.
 Any cloud-chaser worth their salt will almost certainly build their own coils — this is the only true path to truly GIGANTIC cloud plumes.